Loading the audio player...

 Resource on Debt, Debt Ratios and Debt Shortcuts

 Our self-study online resource, Lender’s Online Training, includes a module on just this topic.
-If you need to understand how debt is used in credit decisions, and learn a shortcut to use when you don’t have the details, click here take our module “Debt, Debt Ratios and Shortcuts”.
+If you need to understand how debt is used in credit decisions, here is the link to our demo so you can see for yourself what learning with Lender’s Online Training is like.

 Related Posts